Are you feeling so overwhelmed you’re having trouble getting out of bed in the morning?

 Have you tried face-to-face traditional talk therapy in the past?
 Is this your first time seeking counseling?
 Either way, congratulations.
 Getting help is an important first step.
 Important, but also scary.

 Take comfort, though, because these days help is more available than ever.
 That’s because scores of mental health professionals, licensed professional therapists, and licensed marriage and family counselors now provide their services entirely online.
+(And they’re not the only ones: primary care physicians and veterinarians are taking their services online as well.)

 Their goal is to help you regain a sense of well-being in your life — on your terms, on your own schedule, and from the comfort of your own home.